Samsung Galaxy J7 Prime: Specifications

 The J7 Prime has a 13 megapixels Sony Exmor RS IMX258 rear camera with LED flash, f/1.9 aperture, auto-focus and an 8 megapixels Samsung's in-house ISOCELL front camera with f/1.9 aperture.

 It is powered by an Exynos 7870 SoC including a 1.6 GHz octa-core ARM Cortex-A53 CPU, Mali-T830MP1 GPU with 3 GB RAM.
 The either 16 or 32 GB of internal storage can be expanded up to 256 GB via microSD card.

 The J7 Prime comes with a 5.5-inch Full HD PLS TFT screen, always-on fingerprint sensor and a 3300 mAh battery.

 Software

 The J7 Prime was launched with Android 6.0.1 "Marshmallow", running on Samsung's proprietary TouchWiz user interface.
-It can be upgraded to Android 8.1.0 "Oreo" along with Samsung's user interface, Samsung Experience.
+It can be upgraded to Android 8.1 "Oreo" along with Samsung's user interface, Samsung Experience.
 It supports VoLTE, Samsung Knox and Samsung's software enhancements.

+Re-release

+The Samsung Galaxy J7 Prime was later re-released in April 2018 as the Samsung Galaxy J7 Prime 2 (also known as the Samsung Galaxy On7 Prime).
+It shares almost the same specifications with the original model, but it weighs 3 grams heavier than the original model, has a 13 MP front camera and it runs on Samsung Experience 8.0 powered by Android 7.0 (Nougat), upgradeable to Android 8.0 Oreo and Android 9 Pie.
+It is only available with 32 GB of storage and 3 GB of RAM.